ChicagoDSA/chapter-website/_pages/en/new-members.md

 ## Attend a new member orientation

 On the last Wednesday of every month, Chicago DSA hosts an orientation call on Zoom.
-Chapter members answer questions like:
+Chapter members will discuss:

-- What is democratic socialism?
+- The basics of democratic socialism
-- What is DSA, and how is our chapter structured?
+- DSA's national and local structures
-- How can I get involved?
+- Ways to get involved

 Representatives from our [campaigns](campaigns) and [working groups](working-groups) will present their work, invite folks to join, and collect names.